SpaceTAKA/FRIDAY_CarSimu/README.md

-# FRIDAY: Stable State Feedback Cancels Unknown Nonlinearity through Real-time Learning
+# FRIDAY: FRIDAY: Real-time Learning DNN-based Stable LQR controller for Unknown Differentially Flat Systems
 **Takahito Fujimori**

-This code is provided as a part of "FRIDAY: Stable State Feedback Cancels Unknown Nonlinearity through Real-time Learning"
+This code is provided as a part of "FRIDAY: Real-time Learning DNN-based Stable LQR controller for Unknown Differentially Flat Systems"

 ## Overview
-In this experiment, FRIDAY controls a vehivle with unknown dynamics to track reference trajectory.
-The experimental setup is where FRIDAY only knows the nominal model and tries to estimate the unknown residual dynamics to cancel out in real-time.
-I compare the performance with those of Baseline controllers: linear full State Feedback controller and MRAC.
-I also demonstrate the generalization performance of the DNN to provide a view of how fast and precisely FRIDAY learns the dynamics.
+In this experiment, FRIDAY controls a mass system with unknown dynamics to track reference trajectory.
+The experimental setup is where FRIDAY only knows the nominal model and attempts to estimate the unknown residual dynamics to cancel out in real-time.
+We compare the performance to that of an adaptive Baseline controller.
+We also demonstrate the prediction performance of the DNN to provide a view of how fast and precisely FRIDAY learns the dynamics.
+Finally we provide an intuition about how SN-DNNs are suitable for FRIDAY’s real-time estimation, compared to another popular data-driven estimator GPs in the light of the training runtime and the mean estimation error.

 ## Main loop
 Each controller has three main steps: